waterholeforum/docs/design.md

 ### Footer

 You can add a global footer with copyright information and links.
-Add the following to the `boot` method of `app/Providers/WaterholeServiceProvider.php`:
+Add the following to the `register` method of `app/Providers/WaterholeServiceProvider.php`:

 ```php
 Extend\Footer::add('waterhole.footer');